-MR & LR1 orders
+MR & LR1 orders2

-- Shipbuilding capacity has fallen sharply over the last few years, as yards were confronted with a dearth of orders. - Newbuild costs are rising due to regulations and markedly higher steel prices. - Furthermore, uncertainty regarding technological innovation to achieve the ambitious IMO/EU targets for reduction in CO emissions, reduces appetite for newbuild orders. - In FY'22 only 54 MRs and LR1s were ordered, one of the lowest numbers in the last 10 years. - In FY'23 there was an increase in MR and LR1 newbuild orders to 139.
-Nonetheless, due to the large number of containers and gas carriers ordered in the past few years, in some of the same yards that build product tankers, deliveries of these vessels is spread over several years and vessels ordered today are for delivery only in '26 or '27. - Source: Vessel prices from Clarkson Research Services as at Feb'24.
-Newbuilding prices evolution based on 25 years depreciation, including US\$ 1m first supply and US\$ 5.3m scrap value.
-'N. of vessels': from Clarksons Research as at FY'24 refers to YTD figures.
-'Orderbook/fleet ratio': from Clarksons' Oil & Tanker Trades Outlook reports (product tanker fleet 25,000 to 84,999 dwt from 2014 to 2023, product tanker fleet 25,000 to 79,999 dwt from 2010 to 2013, double-hull fleet 25,000 to 79,999 dwt from 2007 to 2009).
+- Shipbuilding capacity has fallen sharply over the last few years, as yards were confronted with a dearth of orders. - Newbuild costs are rising due to regulations and markedly higher steel prices. - Furthermore, uncertainty regarding technological innovation to achieve the ambitious IMO/EU targets for reduction in CO2 emissions, reduces appetite for newbuild orders. - In FY'22 only 54 MRs and LR1s were ordered, one of the lowest numbers in the last 10 years. - In FY'23 there was an increase in MR and LR1 newbuild orders to 148.
+Nonetheless, due to the large number of containers and gas carriers ordered in the past few years, in some of the same yards that build product tankers, deliveries of these vessels is spread over several years and vessels ordered today are for delivery only at the end of '26 or in '27. - In the first 4 months of 2024, 30 MR and LR1 were ordered. - 1.
+Source: Vessel prices from Clarkson Research Services as at Apr'24.
+Newbuilding prices evolution based on 25 years depreciation, including US\$ 1m first supply and US\$ 5.3m scrap value. - 'N. of vessels': from Clarksons Research, 2024 refers to YTD figures.
+'Orderbook/fleet ratio': from Clarksons' Oil & Tanker Trades Outlook reports (product tanker fleet 25,000 to 84,999 dwt from 2014 to 2023, product tanker fleet 25,000 to 79,999 dwt from 2013, double-hull fleet 25,000 to 79,999 dwt from 2007 to 2009).